Discover Pakistan TV: AI talk show

 On June 19, 2023, Discover Pakistan launched an AI TV talk show.
 It was hosted by CEO Dr Kaiser Rafiq as a virtual avatar.

 National Tourism Awards

 On September 27, 2024, Discover Pakistan TV started first Tourism Awards in Pakistan.
 The awards were designed to honor individuals and organizations who play a pivotal role in promoting and developing tourism in Pakistan.
 Held on World Tourism Day, the event aimed to celebrate the efforts of those who have contributed to showcasing Pakistan's natural beauty, heritage, and culture to a wider audience, both locally and internationally.

 AI News Channel

 On August 14, 2025, Discover Pakistan TV launched AI-powered English news channel, 'Pakistan Today'.
 Discover Pakistan TV claimed that all of the news anchors, reporters, and production of the channel are based on artificial intelligence.
-This project was led by Kaiser Rafiq, - CEO Discover Pakistan TV as a continuation of an AI talk show that was launched in June 19, 2023.
+This project was led by Kaiser Rafiq, - CEO Discover Pakistan TV as a continuation of an AI talk show that was launched on June 19, 2023.